Cultural diversity and inclusion

-In line with Deakin's strategic commitment to nurturing personal development and wellbeing for students and staff, the University's campaign to end violence against women is building on and coordinating existing activities, support, information and resources.
+In line with Deakin's commitment to nurturing the personal development and wellbeing of students and staff, the University supports campaigns to end violence against women.

 This includes the global 16 Days of Action Against Domestic Violence campaign, Australia's White Ribbon campaign, the Australian universities Respect.
 Now.
-Always. initiative to address sexual harassment and sexual assault in university communities, the local Barwon Month of Action, 'You the Man' performances and Deakin's own Centres Against Sexual Assault (CASA) counselling services at the Melbourne Burwood, Geelong Waurn Ponds and Warrnambool campuses.
+Always. initiative to address sexual harassment and sexual assault in university communities, the local Barwon Month of Action, and the Centre Against Sexual Assault (CASA) counselling services at Deakin’s Melbourne Burwood, Geelong Waurn Ponds and Warrnambool campuses.